 Train and motivate your sales reps to be prompt and persistent but in a gentle manner.

 Plan multiple follow-ups using various channels at a regular interval works wonder for sales reps in closing deals.

 Cold calling may be frowned upon by prospects, but it is the best channel that helps you reach out to them.

 We are sharing some interesting sales call statistics.

 - Only 2% of the total cold calls fetch an appointment – Leap Job

 - On average, sales managers make no more than 2 attempts to get a lead through cold calls

 - In 2007, it took 3.68 cold call attempts to reach a prospect.
-The attempt has gone up by 8, today!
+The attempt has gone up to 8 cold calls

 - 42% of sales reps feel they don’t have enough information before making a call